 - If the research is conducted pursuant to a contract or agreement, data must be retained in accordance with the contract or agreement.

 After the specified period of time has elapsed, research personnel may dispose of the documentation relating to a research study in an appropriate manner, including encrypting, shredding, incinerating, mutilating, erasing, and otherwise rendering the information illegible or unusable.
-Source documentation must be retained in its original form until this time.

 Studies conducted under the regulation of the FDA (IND, IDE studies) must maintain full audit trails.
 All original entries made in source documents, case report forms, spreadsheets, or databases and all subsequent modifications must be maintained.